aladdinkirtan/project1/README.md

 # project1
-A project based on html,css,js
+A project based on html,css and js
+Author : Aladdin Kirtan
+Developer : Aladdin & Team